-On the night of February 27, 1972, 43-year-old George Diener held a gun at his 17-year-old son, Richie.
-Richie, high on pills, wildly swung a steak knife at George and his wife, Carol.
+On the night of February 27, 1972, 43-year-old George Diener pointed a gun at his 17-year-old son, Richie.
+Richie, high on pills, swung a steak knife at George and his wife, Carol.
 Carol pleaded with her son to stop.
 Then, George pulled the trigger.

 From the age of 15, Richie had shown signs of aggression.
-Initially, his parents chalked it up to normal teenage behavior: Moodiness, troubles at school.
-But when Richie began taking Seconals, a barbiturate frequently abused by teenagers in the Diener’s Long Island community, he spiraled out of control.
+Initially, his parents chalked it up to normal teenage behavior: moodiness, troubles at school.
+But when Richie began taking Seconals, a barbiturate frequently abused by teenagers in the Diener family's Long Island community, Richie spiraled out of control.

-Thomas Thompson’s book Richie, which inspired the 1977 made-for-TV movie The Death of Richie, dives into the troubled life of the Dieners and the heartbreaking decision made by one father who believed he had no choice but to kill his own son.
+Thomas Thompson’s gripping true crime book Richie, which inspired the 1977 made-for-TV movie The Death of Richie, dives into the troubled life of the Dieners and the heartbreaking decision made by one father who believed he had no choice but to kill his own son.

 When Richie came into the house near 4:00 P.M., he saw his parents waiting for him at the dining-room table.
 Pulling out a chair and lounging over its back, he waited silently for their first move.
 Carol examined his face before she spoke.
 In it was the flush of drugs, across his hands a tremor as they clenched the chair-back.